Statutory Audit vs Internal Audit

 Internal Audit: In-Depth Organizational Review

-Unlike the statutory audit, an internal audit is generally conducted by the organization’s own internal audit department.
+Unlike the statutory audit, an internal audit is generally conducted by the organization’s internal audit department.
 This audit is not legally required but is initiated by the company’s senior management to assess the adequacy of the organization’s internal controls, risk management, and governance processes.
-The scope of an internal audit is broader and more varied than that of a statutory audit, potentially covering topics ranging from operational efficiency to compliance and risk management.
+The scope of an internal audit is broader and more varied than a statutory audit’s, potentially covering topics ranging from operational efficiency to compliance and risk management.

 Key Differences in Focus and Scope